 - Careful monitoring of the mother and baby

 - Delivery of the baby

 Aspirin has been shown to have a protective effect in women with risk factors for preeclampsia.
-If you have significant risk factors and a history of preeclampsia, your doctor may recommend that you take a low dose of aspirin daily.
+If you have significant risk factors and a history of preeclampsia, your health care provider may recommend that you take a low dose of aspirin daily.

-Once the baby has been delivered, the mother's blood pressure almost always returns to normal.
+Once the baby has been delivered, your blood pressure should return to normal.